StarRocks/starrocks/docs/en/sql-reference/sql-statements/materialized_view/CREATE_MATERIALIZED_VIEW.md

 - `mv_rewrite_staleness_second`: If the materialized view's last refresh is within the time interval specified in this property, this materialized view can be used directly for query rewrite, regardless of whether the data in the base tables changes.
 If the last refresh is before this time interval, StarRocks checks whether the base tables have been updated to determine whether the materialized view can be used for query rewrite.
 Unit: Second.
 This property is supported from v3.0.
 - `colocate_with`: The colocation group of the asynchronous materialized view.
 See [Colocate Join](../../../using_starrocks/Colocate_join.md) for further information.
 This property is supported from v3.0.
 - `unique_constraints` and `foreign_key_constraints`: The Unique Key constraints and Foreign Key constraints when you create an asynchronous materialized view for query rewrite in the View Delta Join scenario.
 See [Asynchronous materialized view - Rewrite queries in View Delta Join scenario](../../../using_starrocks/async_mv/use_cases/query_rewrite_with_materialized_views.md) for further information.
 This property is supported from v3.0.
+- `excluded_refresh_tables`：The base tables listed in this property will not trigger data refresh to the materialized view when their data changes.
+This property is usually used together with the `excluded_trigger_tables` property.
+Format: `[db_name.]table_name`.
+The default value is an empty string.
+When the value is an empty string, any data change in all base tables will trigger the corresponding materialized view refresh.

   > **CAUTION**
   >